CrystalSpero/projet-co2/README.md

     ## HomePage and AboutPage are open without login.
 To have an access to the application itself, you have to login with Microsoft or Google on the button's dropdown "Login".
     ## You just have to enter the value or choose the the option you want to have the emission you want to know.
-    ## In the FlightsPage, you have the access to a graph, when you ask multiple plane travel, you can see the difference between these differents plane travels.
+    ## In the FlightsPage, you have the access to a graph, when you ask multiple plane travel, you can see the difference between these differents plane travels by a chart.